squid-cache/squid-cache.github.io/docs/ConfigExamples/Streams/YouTube.md

 ## Squid Configuration File

-⚠️ Google are using one subdomain of youtube.com for authenticating **all** google services, including Docs and Gmail.
+:warning: Google are using one subdomain of youtube.com for authenticating **all** google services, including Docs and Gmail.
 If you were intending to block only YouTube access this needs to be whitelisted from the denial.